Maximize Your Peak Periods – Part 1

 Approaching every single restaurant guest, unnecessarily interrupts the guests’ conversation, doesn’t prompt honest answers, and is hugely time consuming.
 Insisting on this task as policy confuses being busy with being effective.

-The primary goal during rush periods for a restaurant manager must be ensuring that everything is running smoothly.
+The primary goal during rush periods for a restaurant manager is to ensure that everything is running smoothly.
 If a manager is stuck doing any one staff job out of necessity, you may have the wrong people in the wrong jobs or you may be understaffed.

-- Ensure your serving teams are taking care of proper table & quality checking so that managers don’t have to
+- Ensure your serving teams are taking care of proper quality checking so that managers don’t have to

-- Ensure that the lineup is moving quickly into clean and ready tables
+- Ensure the lineup is moving quickly into clean and ready tables

 - Ensure that servers are not overwhelmed by the regular flow of business